EduNate Cities - Bergen

 Bergen and a Different European Climate Challenge

-Bergen, 21–27 September 2025 — The Norwegian city, through the County Governor of Vestland, hosted the second knowledge exchange week of the European Erasmus + project EduNate Cities, an initiative that connects experiences and solutions to tackle the most pressing environmental challenges.
-Following Mannheim, Bergen proved to be an open-air laboratory for analysing and managing the effects of climate change and implementing innovative urban adaptation strategies.
+Bergen, 21–27 September 2025 — The Norwegian city, through the County Governor of Vestland, hosted the second knowledge exchange week of the European Erasmus+ project EduNate Cities, an initiative that brings together experiences and solutions to address some of today's most pressing environmental challenges.
+Following Mannheim, Bergen became an open-air laboratory for studying and managing the effects of climate change and implementing innovative urban adaptation strategies.

 From Theory to Practice: Bergen’s Implemented Solutions

-Bergen has chosen to respond with structural interventions and forward-looking policies, focusing on innovative green and blue infrastructure, integrated planning and ambitious sustainability goals.
+Bergen has chosen to respond to environmental changes through structural interventions and forward-looking policies, focusing on innovative green and blue infrastructure, integrated planning and ambitious sustainability goals.

 🏛️ Cultural Heritage Under Pressure: The Case of Bryggen

-• The historic district of Bryggen, a UNESCO World Heritage Site, will be raised by 1.4 metres to protect it from rising sea levels.
-This intervention forms part of a broader urban adaptation strategy to safeguard cultural assets threatened by climate change.
+The historic district of Bryggen, a UNESCO World Heritage Site, will be raised by 1.4 metres to protect it from rising sea levels.
+This project is part of a broader urban adaptation strategy to safeguard cultural landmarks threatened by climate change.

 🌊 Stormwater Management: Green and Blue Infrastructure

-• Drainage pipes are being converted into open channels to reduce hydrogeological risk and promote biodiversity, with water directed towards the sea.
-Urban vegetation is being designed to absorb excess water.
+Existing Drainage pipes are being transformed into open channels to reduce hydrogeological risk and promote biodiversity, with water directed safely towards the sea.
+Urban vegetation is also being planted strategically to absorb excess rainwater.

 🌿 Invasive Terrestrial Species: Monitoring and Control

-• The management of invasive species is integrated into urban green space planning and the maintenance of city arboreta.
+The management of invasive species is integrated into urban green space planning and the upkeep of city arboreta.

-• Bergen is working with the Norwegian Biodiversity Information Centre (Artsdatabanken) to monitor invasive species such as: Japanese knotweed, Water hyacinth, American mistletoe.
+Bergen is collaborating with the Norwegian Biodiversity Information Centre (Artsdatabanken) to monitor invasive species such as: Japanese knotweed, Water hyacinth, American mistletoe.

-• Vestland County has adopted regional biodiversity plans that sometimes include: Rotational manual and mechanical removal, Physical barriers, Controlled biological methods.
+Vestland County has also adopted regional biodiversity plans that include rotational manual and mechanical removal, physical barriers, and controlled biological methods.

 🌡️ Marine Heatwaves, Invasive Marine Species and Biodiversity Loss: Impacts and Responses

-• According to Nature Climate Change, between 2023 and 2024, marine heatwave days increased 3.5 times, with nearly 10% of the oceans reaching record temperatures.
+According to Nature Climate Change, between 2023 and 2024, the number of marine heatwave days increased 3.5 times, with nearly 10% of the world's oceans reaching record temperatures.

-• Species such as Arctic cod, salmon and perch are showing: Disrupted life and reproductive cycles, and Forced migration to cooler waters.
+Species such as Arctic cod, salmon and perch are experiencing disrupted life and reproductive cycles, and are being forced to migrate to cooler waters.

-• Bergen, Vestland and Norway are responding with: Continuous monitoring and early warning systems (Institute of Marine Research), Pilot projects in sustainable aquaculture, Ecological adaptation plans, Fishing regulations and protected zones.
+Bergen, Vestland and Norway are responding through: Continuous monitoring and early warning systems (Institute of Marine Research), Pilot projects in sustainable aquaculture, Ecological adaptation plans, Fishing regulations and the establishment of protected zones.

-• Rising temperatures are also accelerating the spread of non-native marine species, which compete with native ones.
-Sensitive habitats such as kelp forests and rocky seabeds are being compromised, leading to a loss of marine biodiversity.
+Rising sea temperatures are also accelerating the spread of non-native marine species, which compete with native ones.
+Sensitive habitats, including kelp forests and rocky seabeds, are under threat, leading to a decline in marine biodiversity.

 🌱 Ecological Transition and Education

-• Bergen aims to achieve carbon neutrality by 2030, with zero-emission building projects starting in 2025.
+Bergen aims to achieve carbon neutrality by 2030, with zero-emission building projects beginning in 2025.
 The city is also promoting: Innovative rooftop vegetable gardens, Incentives for electric mobility, Support for sustainable agriculture.

-• Environmental education is being delivered through biodiversity schools, animal care programmes, arboreta, and educational and social farms, to train future generations and citizens in biodiversity protection.
+Environmental education plays a central role in this transition.
+Biodiversity schools, animal care programmes, arboreta, and educational and social farms, are helping to train future generations and raise awareness among citizens about the importance of protecting biodiversity protection.

-During the week in the County Governor’s offices in Vestland, Norway’s broader environmental commitment was also highlighted.
-For example, it became the first country in the world to ban deforestation nationwide as of March 2025.
+During the week, at the County Governor’s offices in Vestland, Norway’s broader environmental commitment was also highlighted.
+Notably, Norway became the first country in the world to implement a nationwide ban on deforestation in March 2025.

 The Consortium at the second week in the County Governor of Vestland — and What’s Next